No-code Automations

 In Jestor you can make a no-code automation and integration with just a few clicks, it's really fast and there's no technical knowledge required.

-Exemple: When a purchase is approved, send a Slack message to the person that created the request.
+Example: When a purchase is approved, send a Slack message to the person who created the request.

 - When a record is created